CHAPTER BY-LAWS (as of February 2019)

 Section 2.
 The PMI Milwaukee Chapter shall meet all legal requirements in the jurisdiction(s) in which the PMI Milwaukee Chapter conducts business or is incorporated/registered.

 Section 3.
 Principal Office; Other Offices.

-The principal office of the PMI – Milwaukee Chapter shall be located in Milwaukee, WI, USA, and the PMI – Milwaukee Chapter.
-The PMI – Milwaukee Chapter may have other offices such as Branch offices as designated by the PMI – Milwaukee Chapter Board of Directors.
+The principal office of the PMI Milwaukee Chapter shall be located in Milwaukee, WI, USA.
+The PMI Milwaukee Chapter may have other offices such as Branch offices as designated by the PMI Milwaukee Chapter Board of Directors.

-c.
-To stimulate appropriate local application of project management for the benefit of general public.
+c) To stimulate appropriate global application of project management for the benefit of general public.

-d.
-To provide a recognized forum for the free exchange of ideas, applications and solutions to project management issues among its members and other interested and involved in project management.
+d) To provide a recognized forum for the exchange of ideas, applications, and solutions to project management issues among its members, and others interested and involved in project management.

-B. The membership database and listings provided by PMI® to the PMI – Milwaukee Chapter may not be used for commercial purposes and may be used only for non-profit purposes directly related to the business of the PMI – Milwaukee Chapter, consistent with PMI® policies and all applicable laws and regulations, including but not limited to those law and regulations pertaining to privacy and use of personal information.
+B. The membership database and listings provided by PMI to the PMI Milwaukee Chapter may not be used for commercial purposes and may be used only for non-profit purposes directly related to the business of the PMI Milwaukee Chapter, consistent with PMI policies and all applicable laws and regulations, including but not limited to those laws and regulations pertaining to privacy and use of personal information.

 Section 1.
 General Membership Provisions.